Dog Gear Updated May 15, 2026

 Is the Furbo worth it over a cheap camera?

 Only if you'll use the treat toss and tracking weekly.
-Those two features are the entire price gap — and for training-oriented homes they're worth it.
-If you just want to see the dog, they're expensive decorations.
+Those two features are essentially the entire price gap, and owners in training-oriented homes say they're worth it.
+If you just want to see the dog, owners tend to feel they're expensive extras.

 Does the Wyze Cam v4 work without a subscription?

-Better than almost any budget camera: drop in a microSD card (a high-endurance one — owners report cheap cards die from constant writing) and you get continuous local recording free.
-The $2.99/month Cam Plus adds AI pet detection and longer event clips, but it's optional rather than essential.
+Unusually well for a budget camera: drop in a microSD card (a high-endurance one — owners report cheap cards die from constant writing) and you get continuous local recording free.
+The $2.99/month Cam Plus adds AI pet detection and longer event clips, but owners describe it as optional rather than essential.

 Can two cameras be the answer?